rdmarsh/elm/README.md

 ### Pre-requisites

-You will need the following software installed.
-The `Makefile` will check some of this for you by running `make init`
+Ensure the following software is installed (you can check some of these are present by running `make init`)

 * `make`
 * `curl`